 Shipping is renowned for its resilience.
 Following the Covid 19 shock, the three main traded segments in US-listed shipping: tankers, containers and dry bulk all went on their own very distinct voyages but broadly all recovered and thrived.

 Trump’s proposed $1.5 million levy per vessel for Chinese-made containerships simply beggars belief.
-Ostensibly a move to stimulate the US’s own shipbuilding industry, what happens when US consumers realise that it is they who will have to pay for this punitive measure when goods increase in prices?
+Ostensibly a move to stimulate the US’s own shipbuilding industry, what happens when US consumers realise that it is they who will have to pay for this punitive measure when goods increase in price?